wdoyle42/lpo_prac/syllabi/01-syllabus.md

 The schedule for all class meetings is as follows:

-August 26
+August 25
 ---------

 Intro to Stata

-September 2
+September 1
 ---------

 *Topics*:

-Getting Started with Research Questions, Introduction to literate programming in Stata
+Getting Started with Research Questions, introduction to literate programming in Stata, introduction to github

-September 9
+September 8
 -----------

 *Topics*:

-STATA Basics
+STATA Basics: do files, ado filles, labeling datasets, variables and values, recoding

 *Assignments:*

 Assignment 1 due September 7, midnight

-September 16
+September 15
 ------------

 *Topics*: